 Though my jewelry making started over two decades ago, I didn’t fully embrace it until 2016.
 I’ve always used jewelry making as a creative outlet from my otherwise left-brained life.
 I’m trained as a PhD chemist, and was a chemistry professor after completing my studies.
 In 2016 I left teaching to run my own business.

 I love sourcing quality materials and finding ways to make them work together.
 I strive to make pieces that you will want to wear every day, not only because they are beautiful, but because they are comfortable.

-When I’m not making jewelry, I love drinking craft beer, running, bringing my therapy dogs to the federal prison, and volunteering with local dog rescues.
+When I’m not making jewelry and leather goods, I love traveling with my husband, running, bringing my therapy dogs to the federal prison, and volunteering with local dog rescues.